ElazarK/content-docs/playbooks/PANW_Hunting_and_threat_detection_by_indicator_type.md

-Deprecated.
+`Deprecated`.
 Use the "PANW - Hunting and threat detection by indicator type V2" playbook instead.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.